-The archeological APE for the Project was established as the full extent of the Caltrans ROW along SR 1, between PMs 22.8 and 31.2; PMs 32.9 and 33.0; and PMs 45.0 and 50.5, and any locations where ground-disturbing activities would take place, to include portions of privately, federally, and state-owned parcels where TCEs would be required.
+The archaeological APE for the Project was established as the full extent of the Caltrans ROW along SR 1, between PMs 22.8 and 31.2; PMs 32.9 and 33.0; and PMs 45.0 and 50.5, and any locations where ground-disturbing activities would take place, to include portions of privately, federally, and state-owned parcels where TCEs would be required.

+The ASR documents efforts that were conducted to identify archaeological resources within the APE; these efforts include a records search and archival review of Northwest Information Center files, Caltrans databases, and a pedestrian survey of the APE.
 Archaeological surveys of the Project APE were conducted in October 2018 and a follow-up survey was conducted in March 2019.
 The archaeological survey did not identify any archaeological resources within the Project APE.